 Think outdoor durable kitchen counter top.
 HD printed papers are impregnated with melamine resins and consolidated at extreme high heat and pressure.
 The result is a durable, fade resistant panel with unlimited design potential.
 This panel type, (available in 1/8″, 1/4″, 1/2″, 3/4″ and 1″ thicknesses), is self-supporting at a thickness of 1/2″ and can be mounted with a frameless pedestal.
 Non-self-supporting 1/8″ thick panels should be supported with a frame.
 HPL panels are warranted to not delaminate, peel, blister, crack or fade for a 10 year period from the time of purchase, as noted in the Limited Warranty.

-This economical panel is similar to the graphics you pass each and every day on signs, vehicles, and super market floors.
+This economical panel is similar to the graphics you pass each and every day on signs, vehicles, and supermarket floors – an adhesive backed printed graphic marking film with a clear protective over-laminate.
 What sets it apart is the protective over-laminate.
-Developed specifically for demanding exterior applications (subways, bus stops, zoos, parks, etc.), it has twice the UV inhibitors that comparable protective films have.
+Developed specifically for demanding exterior applications (subways, bus stops, zoos, parks, etc.), it has twice the UV inhibitors than comparable protective overlaminates.
 Independent outdoor & QUA tests have proven 9+ years of UV protection in the Arizona desert.
 Thicker than comparable protective films, it offers good resistance to scratching and abrasions.
-This adhesive backed graphic marking film / protective over-laminate combination can be applied to polymetal, (aluminum / thermoplastic composite) or aluminum, depending on the application.
+This adhesive backed graphic marking film / protective over-laminate combination can be applied to .125″ thick polymetal, (aluminum / thermoplastic composite) or aluminum, depending on the application.
 In some applications, we might suggest protecting the edges by framing, placement in a “pocket”, a corner radius or corner fasteners.

 Our professional design team can create a panel layout with your provided text, photos, and logos.
 While we can take care of design and file preparation, we believe that client interaction is paramount to the successful design and implementation of an interpretive panel project.
 Although every project is unique, a typical project involves multiple interactions and client participation.
 Contact us for our “Guide to Planning your Interpretive Project” for details regarding the design process and assistance in developing an effective message for your interpretive panels and completing a successful project.